microsoft/DeepSpeed/blogs/deepspeed-fastgen/2024-01-19/README.md

 A closer examination of the architectural nuances within the Falcon series reveals notable distinctions.
 Specifically, the Falcon 7B model diverges slightly from Falcon-40B; notably, Falcon-40B incorporates an additional layer norm preceding the parallel MLP layer, a feature absent in the Falcon 7B model.
 In contrast, Falcon-180B adheres to the same architecture as Falcon-40B but stands out as a scaled-up version.

-# 3. Performance Optimizations <a name="performance-optimizations"></a>
+# 3. Performance Optimizations and Evaluation <a name="performance-optimizations"></a>

-[TODO Rework this section]

-Comparison for several model architectures:
-  - **For general:** For long prompts and short sequence generation, we can fully utilize the benefits of SplitFuse, which combines prompt processing and decoding (token generation) in a single forward pass.
-This provides a significant advantage over vLLM in these scenarios.
-For short prompts and long sequence generation, where most forward passes run purely for decoding, our highly optimized engine and the efficient scheduler for ragged batching demonstrate impressive performance.
-  - **Falcon:** Given the model's substantial size, the majority of computations are dedicated to forward passes, while the overhead of scheduling and token sampling is relatively minor.
-The performance difference is primarily attributed to our highly optimized engine designed for inference.
-  - **Mixtral:** We developed a new MoE module, which contains kernels optimized for our inference engine.
-The enhancements in the decoding phase, included in this release, significantly improve throughput and efficiency in generating long sequences.

-System optimization in this release: SplitFuse effectively enhances utilization by simultaneously computing prompts and decoding (generating tokens).
-However, we observed a significant overhead for scheduling ragged batching, especially when generating long sequences from numerous concurrent requests.
+SplitFuse effectively enhances utilization by simultaneously computing prompts and decoding (generating tokens).
+However, we observed a significant overhead for scheduling ragged batching, especially when generating a large number of tokens from numerous concurrent requests.
 In this release, we've minimized this scheduling overhead for querying KV cache states.
-As a result, there's a notable improvement in the performance of long sequence generation.
+As a result, there's a notable improvement in the performance for scenarios with a large number of generation steps.

-## Performance Evaluation

-NOTE: DO NOT USE PIPELINE FOR BENCHMARKS - address vLLM benchmarks
+In general for long prompts and a smaller number of generated tokens, we can fully utilize the benefits of SplitFuse, which combines prompt processing and decoding (token generation) in a single forward pass.
+This provides a significant advantage over vLLM in these scenarios as shown in our [previous blog]().
+For short prompts and a larger number of generated tokens, where most forward passes run purely for decoding, our highly optimized engine and the efficient scheduler for ragged batching demonstrate impressive performance.

+We follow the benchmarking methodology we presented in our [previous blog](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-fastgen#a-benchmarking-methodology)

+*NOTE: All the benchmarks in this blog use the recommended DeepSpeed-FastGen persistent deployment mode.*

 ### Mixtral

-DeepSpeed requires less memory than vLLM, able to run on 2xA6000 (Mike?)

-We show the throughput-latency of Mixtral-8x7B-v0.1 running on A100 with tensor parallelism of 4.
-First, we show the scenarios where the prompt length are longer than generation, which is typical of popular use cases like chatbots.
-From the figure, FastGen stands an advantage of xxx in terms of throughput and xxx in latency.
+We developed a new MoE module, which contains kernels optimized for our inference engine.
+The enhancements in the decoding phase, included in this release, significantly improve throughput and efficiency in generating a large number of tokens as shown in *Figure 1*.

 <div align="center">
   <img src="assets/images/th_lat_curve_mistralai-Mixtral-8x7B-v0.1_tp4_1.png" alt="" width="600"/><br>

-  *Figure 8: Throughput-latency curve of Mixtral using A100.
+  *Figure 1: Throughput-latency curve of Mixtral using A100.
 A normal distribution was applied to prompt and generation lengths with averages of (1200, 2600) and (60, 128), respectively, and a 30% variance*<br>
 </div>

-Then we further extend our evaluation to scenarios where the prompt is relatively short and generation is longer.
+We show the throughput-latency of Mixtral-8x7B-v0.1 running on A100 with tensor parallelism degree of 4.
+First, we show the scenarios where the prompt lengths are longer than the number of generation steps (i.e., tokens), which is typical of popular use cases like chatbots.
+From *Figure 1*, DeepSpeed-FastGen provides 2.4X higher throughput for a prompt length of 1200 and 60 generation steps.
+In addition to the performance for the long prompt scenarios, we present new results for shorter prompts and larger number of generation steps in *Figure 2*.
 Our performance advantage still holds.

 <div align="center">
   <img src="assets/images/th_lat_curve_mistralai-Mixtral-8x7B-v0.1_tp4_2.png" alt="" width="800"/><br>

-  *Figure 8: Throughput-latency curve of Mixtral using A100.
+  *Figure 2: Throughput-latency curve of Mixtral using A100.
 A normal distribution was applied to prompt and generation lengths with averages of 500 and (150, 500, 1024), respectively, and a 30% variance*<br>
 </div>

+As we can see in *Figure 2*, DeepSpeed-FastGen is showing higher throughput and lower latency thanks to the scheduling performance improvements presented in this blog.

 ### Falcon